-The information that should be lodged with a planning permit application for subdivision is set out in Clause 56 of the planning scheme.
-The Precinct Structure Plan or the Schedule to the Urban Growth Zone may modify the information required.
-Generally the information required will show how the permit application implements the Precinct Structure Plan.
+The information that should be lodged with a planning permit application for subdivision is set out in Clause 56 of the planning scheme and the relevant zone, overlay or other particular provision.
+A schedule to the Urban Growth Zone will usually contain precinct-specific information requirements.
+Generally the information is required to demonstrate how the permit application implements the Precinct Structure Plan.